 Information about the course Scientific Writing in English for Publication.

 This course provides skills and tools needed to write readable, relevant and credible research papers for publication in English.
-Uniquely, participants receive extensive individual feedback on their own papers.
+Uniquely, participants receive extensive individual feedback on their assignments.

 The course focuses on: